 Since regular, on-the-ground communication across settings is essential to the success of the model, the Department will require all organizations performing care management to have IT and policies and procedures in place that support communication and information sharing.
-If it does not already have the capacity to do so, the AMH+ or CMA must demonstrate that it will have the ability to electronically and securely transmit the care plan to each member of the multidisciplinary care team, by Tailored Plan launch (see also Section V. 5.
+If it does not already have the capacity to do so, the AMH+ or CMA must demonstrate that it will have the ability to electronically and securely transmit the care plan to each member of the multidisciplinary care team, by Tailored Care Management launch (see also Section V. 5.
 Health IT).

-4.6.
+- 4.6.
 Required components of Tailored Care Management.
 Once care management has been initiated through the completion of the care management comprehensive assessment and formation of the care team, the AMH+ or CMA will be responsible for ensuring that care management is carried out according to the care plan or ISP.
-The AMH+ or CMA will be required to ensure that all of the following components of Tailored Care Management are available to enrolled members:

-• Care Coordination: The AMH+ or CMA must ensure the member has an ongoing source of care and coordinate the member's health care and social services, spanning physical health, behavioral health, I/DD, TBI, LTSS, pharmacy services, and services to address unmet health-related resource needs (see Section 4.7 below).
+The AMH+ or CMA will be required to ensure that all of the following components of Tailored Care Management are available to enrolled members: - Care Coordination: The AMH+ or CMA must ensure the member has an ongoing source of care and coordinate the member's health care and social services, spanning physical health, behavioral health, I/DD, TBI, LTSS, pharmacy services, and services to address unmet health-related resource needs (see Section 4.7 below).
 Care coordination includes following up on referrals and working with the member's providers to help coordinate resources during any crisis event as well as providing assistance in scheduling and preparing members for appointments (e.g., reminders and arranging transportation).
-Care coordination also includes provision of referral, information, and assistance in obtaining and maintaining communitybased resources and social support services, including LTSS; I/DD and TBI services (including Innovations and TBI waiver services); and any State-funded services.
+Care coordination also includes provision of referral, information, and assistance in obtaining and maintaining community-based resources and social support services, including LTSS; I/DD and TBI services (including Innovations and TBI waiver services); 1915(i) services; and any State-funded services.
+For members in foster care/adoption assistance, this includes coordinating with the County Child Welfare Worker to identify and manage member needs.